Gazza goal against Scots 'special' - The Leader Newspaper

 Paul Gascoigne was cleared of sex assault charges at Teesside Crown Court – months after spending time in Spain during the summer.

-Gascoigne, 52, faced a sex assault trial after he kissed a woman – being taunted regards to her weight by train passengers.
+Gascoigne, 52, faced the trial after he kissed a woman as she was being taunted regards to her weight by train passengers.

+He was quite simply the best England player of recent generations and the goal he scored against Scotland in the group stage of Euro 96 was his finest moment.
+More than that, it remains one of the most outstanding goals in England’s international history.

+Of course, in those days, online betting was only in its infancy but now it is an extremely competitive industry which is why you should shop around before you commit to a site.
+With so many bookmakers new customer offers in the marketplace, choosing the right one is no easy task.
+That’s where signupoffers.codes is on hand to help.
+All you need to do is compare the bonuses and choose the one you like the most.
+It couldn’t be easier!

 Ex-England star Gascoigne, capped 57 times, revealed he hadn’t touched any alcohol during his stay in Spain, had undertook exercise ‘binges’ to stop him drinking, ahead of the trial.